“I want to be that girl again, the one in the white dress. I want my life back.”

 The first email I read was nothing like the other two.
 In it, she ‘spoke’ to me as she would a friend, telling me about her day and all that she’d seen and done.
 And in the ones that followed, the same applied.

 She teased me about seeing Big Ben at high noon.

-She told me of her awe gazing at the Eifel Tower at midnight.
+She told me of her awe, gazing at the Eiffel Tower at midnight.